Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

 1. Platja de Formentor

-You'll find some untrampled joy on the north coast, where beaches are rare, like Platja de Formentor, a narrow strip of golden sand backed by pine forests in a secluded bay.
-The shallow water makes this a great spot for families, and paddleboards and kayaks can be hired to explore the rocky coastline.
-This is the site of Hotel Formentor (reopening in August 2024), a grand hotel that originally opened in 1929 and has played host to figures such as Charlie Chaplin, Audrey Hepburn, F Scott Fitzgerald and Elizabeth Taylor, among many others.
+You'll find some untrampled joy on the north coast, where beaches like Platja de Formentor are rare.
+The narrow strip of golden sand backed by pine forests abuts a secluded, shallow bay that's great for families.
+Paddleboards and kayaks can be rented to explore the rocky coastline.
+This is the site of Hotel Formentor, a grand hotel (now a Four Seasons) that opened in 1929 and played host to figures such as Charlie Chaplin, Audrey Hepburn, F Scott Fitzgerald and Elizabeth Taylor.

-Tip: Arrive by boat from Port de Pollença or by car via Cap de Formentor and its many viewpoints, like the Mirador del Mas Pas.
+Planning tip: Whether you arrive by boat from Port de Pollença or in a car via Cap de Formentor, the views will be incredible (it's worth parking the car to fully appreciate the Mirador del Mas Pas).
 Bring your camera for magical photo opportunities.

 2. Playa del Alcúdia

-Tip: Alcúdia is a laid-back resort with an excellent selection of restaurants and attractions to which you can retreat when the tide comes in.
-Head for the Old Town and walk along the old city walls.
+Detour: Alcúdia is a laid-back resort with an excellent selection of attractions and restaurants where you can retreat when the tide comes in.
+Head for the Old Town and walk along the city walls.

 Northeast coast

-3. Cala Mitjana, Cala Torta, Cala Estreta and Cala Matzoc
+3. Cala Torta, Cala Mitjana and Cala Matzoc

-In the Llevant Peninsula Natural Park, these beaches are close enough to visit in one day.
-From Artà, a 10km-drive (6 miles) through mountainous woodland leads to the wide, sandy beach of Cala Torta with its turquoise waters, then walk 15 minutes to Cala Mitjana.
-With icing-sugar white sand and liquid jade waters, this beach – which, even in the high-season month of August, might have only a handful of people on it – is dazzlingly beautiful.
-Further north again is Cala Matzoc.
-Often empty, this sandy beach is a vision of how much of the Spanish Mediterranean coastline must have looked a hundred years ago.
+With sugar white sand lapped by liquid jade waters, this beach – which even in the August high season might have only a handful of people on it – is dazzlingly beautiful.
+Further north is Cala Matzoc.
+Often empty, this sandy beach is a vision of how the Spanish Mediterranean coastline must have looked a hundred years ago.

 4. Cala Bota, Cala Virgili, Cala Pilota and Cala Magraner